 H contains the leftmost column in the window.
 D contains the rightmost column in the window.
 L contains the topmost row in the window.
 E contains the bottommost row in the window.
+A corrupt.
+All other registers preserved.

 The boundaries of the window are given in physical coordinates. i.e. Row 0, column 0 is the top left corner of the screen.